pipthablack/pipthablack/README.md

 Hi 👋  I’m Emezue Chinonso
-- 🔭 I’m interested in Cloud Devops,Backend development,Solidity
+- 🔭 I’m interested in Backend develpment and Cloud dev
-- 🌱 I’m learning Python,Javascript,Rust
+- 🌱 I’m learning Python,Javascript,Go
 - 👯 I’m looking to collaborate on project in Backend development,Web3 and Cloud
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... cloud Devops,Cloud Development and Backend development